janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 The reviewer should not insist on perfection.

-If the author has made some corrections, the code review process has already served its purpose, improving on the original work.
+If the coder has made some corrections, the code review process has already served its purpose, improving on the original work.
 If the code is already good enough,